Shlackka/guess-the-god/README.md

 - The deployed site can be found at **https://shlackka.github.io/guess-the-god/**

-If you wish to fork the repo this can be achieved by using the "Fork" button at the top of the repo.
+If you wish to fork the repo this can be achieved by using the "Fork" button at the top of the repo and following the onscreen prompts to set up the forked repo as you wish.

 If you wish to clone the repo this can be achieved by using the drop down on the green "code" button and copying the URL into a workspace of your choosing such as **[Gitpod](https://www.gitpod.io/)** or **[CodeAnywhere](https://codeanywhere.com/)**.